adioshun/gitBook_DeepSlam/ebookslam-for-dummies.md

     - The EKF keeps track of an estimate of the uncertainty in the robots position and also the uncertainty in these landmarks it has seen in the environment.

 ![](https://i.imgur.com/Wk5AWW8.png)

+1. When the odometry changes because the robot moves the uncertainty pertaining to the robots new position is updated in the EKF using Odometry update.
+2. Landmarks are then extracted from the environment from the robots new position.
+3. The robot then attempts to associate these landmarks to observations of landmarks it previously has seen.
+4. Re-observed landmarks are then used to update the robots position in the EKF.
+5. Landmarks which have not previously been seen are added to the EKF as new observations so they can be re-observed later.

+> It should be noted that at any point in these steps the EKF will have an estimate of the robots current position.